-- If one or more messages is selected, EagleFiler imports only those messages. - If no messages are selected, EagleFiler imports every message in the selected mailboxes as well as all of their submailboxes.
-To deselect a message (to tell EagleFiler to capture the whole mailbox) you can Command-click on the message.
-In order to capture from special mailboxes (e.g. smart mailboxes or the special Inbox that contains the other inboxes), you will need to select the messages within them (e.g. using Edit ▷ Select All).
+- If one or more messages are selected, EagleFiler imports only those messages. - If no messages are selected, EagleFiler imports every message in the selected mailboxes as well as all of their submailboxes.
+In order to capture from Gmail mailboxes or special mailboxes (e.g. smart mailboxes or the special Inbox that contains the other inboxes), you will need to select the messages within them (e.g. using Edit → Select All).

-Note: On macOS 10.14 and later, the first time you press the capture key you will need to grant EagleFiler Full Disk Access.
+Note: On macOS 10.14 and later, the first time you press the capture key you will need to grant EagleFiler Full Disk Access so that EagleFiler can read Mail's files.